 2020.
 ‘Fifty pounds will buy me a pair of horses for my carriage’: the history of permissive subjects in English.
 English Language and Linguistics 24:4 ► pp. 719 ff.

 2023.
 Integration of Cognate Loan Verbs in Contact Between Closely Related Languages Effecting Valency Changes.
 In Language in Educational and Cultural Perspectives [Second Language Learning and Teaching, ], ► pp. 237 ff.

 2020.
 The basic valency orientation of Old English and the causativeja-formation: a synchronic and diachronic approach.
 English Language and Linguistics 24:1 ► pp. 153 ff.

 2023.
 Lability and the rigidification of word order: evidence from Early Middle English.
 Linguistics 61:5 ► pp. 1233 ff.

 2023.
 Language Contact Effects on Verb Semantic Classes: Lability in Early English and Old French.
 In Medieval English in a Multilingual Context [New Approaches to English Historical Linguistics, ], ► pp. 343 ff.

 2021.
 Lability in Old English Verbs: Chronological and Textual Distribution.
 Anglia 139:2 ► pp. 283 ff.

 Gentens, Caroline & Juhani Rudanko

-This list is based on CrossRef data as of 22 may 2021.
+This list is based on CrossRef data as of 27 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.